What is a final salary pension?

 Final salary pension schemes are advantageous for members because the scheme takes all the investment risk and is obliged to meet the 'pension promise' of a pre-defined amount of income made to each member, regardless of how underlying investments have performed.

-Final salary pension schemes are also becoming more expensive as people live longer, because they have to pay out for longer.
+This means final salary pension schemes are risky for employers and are also becoming more expensive as people live longer because they have to pay out for longer.

 For these reasons, most private sector schemes have now been closed to new members and replaced by defined contribution schemes.